dlvdls18/Dsign/README.md

 ### What is custom styles?

-`Custom styles` are very useful for designing multiple tags
+`Custom styles` are very useful for designing multiple tags.

+`Custom styles` are like

 Example without `custom styles`: